uwescience/datasci_course_materials/assignment6/crimeanalytics.md

 You may consider interactive online tools such as  [Google Fusion Tables](https://sites.google.com/site/fusiontablestalks/stories).

-_Aside: At the University of Washington, we are developing new online visualization tools that explore different levels of automation and interactivity.
-These tools operate in your browser, and will struggle with datasets of the size used in this assignment.
-However, you may find them effective for visualizing aggregated or filtered data._

-_You may use these tools if you wish, though be aware that they are first and foremost research projects and we cannot guarantee support.
-If you do find bugs, we are always happy for you to log them!_

-_These tools are _ [_Polestar_](http://vega.github.io/polestar/)_, an interactive visualization builder that has a similar style to Tableau, and _ [_Voyager_](http://vega.github.io/voyager/)_, a visualization recommendation interface that constructs common visualizations on the fly by applying heuristics and design principles.
-The code for both _ [_Polestar_](https://github.com/vega/polestar)_ and _ [_Voyager_](https://github.com/vega/voyager)_ is available on github, and you may run them locally if you wish._

 Regardless of which tool you use, it is your responsibility to ensure that your submission is posted somewhere accessible for peer review!

 **Jupyter Notebooks**